rongi/kotlin-blog/_posts/2017-08-01-error-handling-in-rxjava.markdown

 ## Crashing on RuntimeExceptions

-So, if we want to crash why don't just check if the exception is an `RuntimeException` and rethrow it inside `onError` consumer?
+So, if we want to crash why don't just check if the exception is a `RuntimeException` and rethrow it inside `onError` consumer?
 And if it's not just handle it like we did it in the previous example?

 ```kotlin
   userProvider.getUsers().subscribe(